-The beginning of spring marks the point in the year when I’m cleaning, purging the house of things I no longer need, and updating my home on needed repairs.
-This year, I’m focusing on how to lower my energy bills through basic window maintenance.
-Here are some things I’ve discovered that can help reduce your energy bills:
+The beginning of spring marks the point when we give the house a thorough cleaning, purge the house of things we no longer need, and tackle some home repairs or remodeling.
+This is the perfect time to focus on how to lower your energy bills through basic window maintenance.
+Here are some window tips that can help reduce your energy bills:

 - Storm windows can reduce air leakage and improve the comfort of your home.